ManroopKaur159/VBA-Challenge/README.md

 Then we apply conditional formatting to highlight positive and negative changes.
 Identifying the Greatest Values: Determining the tickers with the greatest percentage increase, greatest percentage decrease, and greatest total stock volume.
-After that write these values and their corresponding tickers to the designated cells in in columns P to R.
+After that write these values and their corresponding tickers to the designated cells in in columns O to Q.

 Auto-fit Columns:
 Adjusts column widths to fit the content.